saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

     - for <u><i>content delivery or expedited upload</i></u>
     - <b> Amazon CloudFront </b>
         - point the website to CloudFront so that it will route requests to nearest <i>"Edge Location cache"</i>
-        - allows to choose an <u>origin</u> (such as web server pr storage ) that will be source of cached
+        - allows to choose an <u>origin</u> (such as web server or storage ) that will be source of cached
         - caches the contents returned by origin to various Edge Locations in the world
     - <b> Amazon S3 Transfer Acceleration </b>
         - allows to generate <i>specific URL</i> that can be used by end users to <u><i>upload files to nearby "Edge Location" </i></u>
         - Once the file is uploaded to Edge Location it <u><i>moves much faster</i></u> within AWS Network to reach S3
     - <b> Amazon Global Accelerator </b>
-        - global accelerator deploys within Edge Location such that <i><u>user traffic is sent to "Edge Location" instaed of web application</i></u>
+        - global accelerator deploys within Edge Location such that <i><u>user traffic is sent to "Edge Location" instead of web application</i></u>
         - finds the optimal path from the end user to web-servers

 ## AWS Direct Connect